Byrdseed.TV's registration window closes on September 30th.

 First, we need to pick two pieces of content.
 I chose the human body and a volcano.
 You can choose whatever you’d like.
 The less obviously connected, the better.
 The sense of excitement in finding connections is greater when the ideas seem impossibly distant.

-You should probably pick this content at first.
+You should probably pick this content for students at first.
 That will lower the floor.
 You can always release responsibility as students show that they’re ready.
 You can’t always win back overwhelmed kids.

 2a and 2b.
 Brainstorm Terms